Subject · Welsh

 • Why is WJEC the only provider? +

 Welsh-language education is regulated by Qualifications Wales, which oversees a Welsh-specific qualification framework.
 WJEC (the Welsh Joint Education Committee) is the indigenous Welsh awarding body and the only major provider of Welsh-language GCSEs and A-levels.
 Students at Welsh schools sit WJEC for Welsh; students at English-medium schools offering Welsh as an option also sit WJEC.
-There's no AQA / Edexcel / OCR competing alternative.
+There's no AQA, Edexcel, or OCR competing alternative.

 • What are mutations and why do they matter? +

-Welsh has a distinctive grammatical feature called mutations — initial consonant changes in certain grammatical contexts (after particular words, in certain genders, in possessive constructions, etc.).
+Welsh has a distinctive grammatical feature called mutations: initial consonant changes in certain grammatical contexts (after particular words, in certain genders, in possessive constructions).
 For example, the word for 'mother' is 'mam', but 'my mother' is 'fy mam' (no change), 'his mother' is 'ei fam' (soft mutation), 'her mother' is 'ei mam' (no change).
-Three mutation types — soft (treiglad meddal), nasal (treiglad trwynol), and aspirate (treiglad llaes) — each triggered by specific contexts.
+Three mutation types exist: soft (treiglad meddal), nasal (treiglad trwynol), and aspirate (treiglad llaes), each triggered by specific contexts.
 Mutations are heavily examined and a major source of marks lost.
 Strong tutors drill mutation rules systematically.

 • How does the Welsh Baccalaureate fit in? +